gregmsanderson/fly-ftp-server/README.md

 MAX_PORT = 21005
 ```

-If you change them, the `MIN_PORT` and `MAX_PORT` must match up with the ports later on in the `fly.toml`, in the `[services] section.
-Unfortunately Fly [does](https://fly.io/docs/reference/configuration/) [not](https://community.fly.io/t/define-port-range-for-service/1938/2?u=greg) appear to currently support providing a port _range_ for TCP.
+If you change them, that `MIN_PORT` and `MAX_PORT` must match up with the ports in the `fly.toml` file's `[services]` section.
+Unfortunately Fly [does](https://fly.io/docs/reference/configuration/) [not](https://community.fly.io/t/define-port-range-for-service/1938/2?u=greg) currently support providing a port range for TCP.
 So you need to provide them individually.
-Which makes providing a large number harder, but possible.
+Which makes providing a large number of ports harder, but possible.

 You may also want to adjust the FTP options.
-Take a look at the `conf/vsftpd.conf` file, adjusting it to your needs.
-We have generally used default values, but made some changes better suited for Fly, such as using IPv6.
+Take a look at the `conf/vsftpd.conf` file, adjusting that to your needs.
+We have generally used default values but made some changes better suited for Fly, such as using IPv6.

 ## Deploy